 As tempting as a glass of wiskey can be, to tackle a 12 hour flight, alcohol should also be avoided as it is more likely to give you a headache and make you feel tired.

 Talking of things to avoid, caffeine, chocolate and energy drinks should also be avoided as usually they put a strain on your circulation and metabolism making you less able to adapt to the changing of timezone.
 Instead, drink plenty of water both on the plane, before and after.
+I find the best snacks for adults and kids are nutritious and hydrated: in our families, apples work best!

 Important tip for breastfeeding mums: milk production is tied to our body clock so changing timezone will impact how much milk you produce when.
 Thing will settle again, but to help you and your baby in the first few days, drink even more water than usual and lie down as much as you can.